ppetar3333/Restaurant-App-Java/README.md

-# restaurantAppJava
+# Java Desktop App

-This is a basic java app for restaurant menu.
+> This app is created just for fun.
+It's about italian restaurant and user interaction with UI.